shawngraham/tb-cuvisit/oct12notes.md

 			+ (or should it be size - cost/2 = profit? playtest!)
 		- trade *must* have an emporium/warehouse
 		- multiple emporia can exist in a town, but presence of multiple emporia lowers the price received for goods in that town [effect of multiple emporia is reduced by marriage, adoption]: price is divided by number of emporia
+		- you can have only 1 agent per city

 - *social complications* agents control cities; marriage or adoption allows two agents to control a city, get access to other warehouses in a province.
 Need appropriate cards for this to happen.
 Carries a cost.
 	- in cases of marriage, divorce breaks the alliance; carries cost (daughter can't be remarried off; falls on her dagger)